How to Secure Your Ecommerce Site Against Cyber Threats & Attacks

 6. Distributed Denial of Service (DDoS attacks)

 A distributed denial-of-service (DDoS) attack is a nasty and malicious attempt to disrupt normal traffic of a targeted server or network by overwhelming it (or its surrounding infrastructure) with a flood of fake traffic.
 This flood normally means the website will begin to slow down, and in the worst scenario, have too much capacity and go offline.
-These attacks will often allow an attacker to identify issues with the platform that can be later exploited.

 7. Malware and ransomware